The Elements of Marie Curie: How the Glow of Radium Lit a Path for Women in Science

 Dava Sobel is the author of the international bestseller, Longitude, the bestselling Pulitzer Prize finalist Galileo’s Daughter, The Planets, A More Perfect Heaven, And the Sun Stood Still, and The Glass Universe, and co-author of The Illustrated Longitude.
 She is the recipient of the Individual Public Service Award from the National Science Board, the Bradford Washburn Award, the Kumpke-Roberts Award from the Astronomical Society of the Pacific, and a Guggenheim Fellowship, among other honors.
 A former New York Times science reporter and current editor of the “Meter” poetry column in Scientific American, she lives on Long Island.

-‘Of course, as Dava Sobel amply demonstrates in her warm, moving and effervescent biography, there is much more to Curie’s life than one staid paragraph … so long as women still battle to achieve equal status in science, Curie’s trailblazing life will remain a powerful inspiration.
-Sobel’s book is a luminous and illuminating contribution to the cause’Literary Review -
+‘As Dava Sobel amply demonstrates in her warm, moving and effervescent biography, there is much more to Curie’s life than one staid paragraph … so long as women still battle to achieve equal status in science, Curie’s trailblazing life will remain a powerful inspiration’Literary Review -

 ”'Marie Curie is one of the greatest scientists of all time and a pioneer for women.
 In this book Dava Sobel has brought her and those she inspired to life, with her characteristic accessible and scholarly writing.
 A book for our times celebrating both science and women” - Sir Paul Nurse, geneticist and Nobel Prize winner